chia-o/netflix-wrapped/README.md

 # netflix-wrapped
 A project that creates a Spotify Wrapped dupe for my Netflix viewing history from 2012 - 2025.

-I wrote the app in Python and created my database from a CSV file in Postgres.
+I wrote the app in Python and used a Postgres backend to store the viewing data.
 I used the OMDB API to fecth genres for the titles and read a JSON file to create a Genres table in the database.
 Finally, I wanted to visualize my queries, so I created a Django web app and integrated it with a React frontend.

 Data I wanted to visualize: